TTUNEPH2025/GN/docs/Screening.md

     5. Quantiferon for TB screening
     6. Strongyloides Stercoralix for at risk individuals --> asymptomatic infection has potential to transform into lethal systemic disease after exposure to steroid therapy
 ## **Cancer Screening**
- * Risk of bladder cancer (and other cancers) is greater if the cumulative dose of cyclophosphamid exceeds 36g (about 500mg/kg in adults) in a patient's life time.
+ * Risk of bladder cancer (and other cancers) is greater if the cumulative dose of cyclophosphamide exceeds 36g (about 500mg/kg in adults) in a patient's life time.
 Yearly urologic screening is recommended in high-risk individuals
  * Annual Dermatology exam
 ### Age specific malignancy screening
-* List of common malignancy screening, not comprenhensive, is as follows:
+* List of common malignancy screening, not comprehensive, is as follows:
  * Breast Cancer
     1. Women age 40-45 annual mammograms as patient wishes
     2. Women age 45-54 annual mammograms